 19| Gareth Davis & Frances-Marie Uitti – Gramercy

-Fragile, hesitant, barely emerging from the shadows, Davis & Uitti’s collaborative work feels like the long-forgotten remnants of a tragic folk music.
-The cello & clarinet fluctuate between freedom & co-dependence, regularly settling into lengthy episodes bordering on stasis.
+Fragile, hesitant, barely emerging from the shadows, Davis and Uitti’s collaborative work feels like the long-forgotten remnants of a tragic folk music.
+The cello and clarinet fluctuate between freedom and co-dependence, regularly settling into lengthy episodes bordering on stasis.
 Occasional moments of urgency are rare exceptions in music that more often lies at the threshold of utterance.
-It’s unusual to hear beauty & melancholy intermingled with such sublimity as this.
+It’s unusual to hear beauty and melancholy intermingled with such sublimity as this.

 [Miasmah | Boomkat | Soundcloud]